How Weekly Rankings Work

 Want to climb the rankings?
 Here's what the data rewards:

-- 1. Generate genuine reviews — The velocity score (30 points) is the single biggest factor.
+- 1. Generate genuine reviews — Review velocity is the single biggest factor.
 Ask happy customers to share their experience on Google.

 - 2. Encourage detailed feedback — Short reviews under 50 characters don't count.
 Real stories carry weight.